openstack/nova-specs/specs/stein/approved/bandwidth-resource-provider.rst

 Out of scope from Nova perspective:

-* Mapping parts of a server's allocation back to the resource_request of each individual port of the server.
-Instead Nova will send the whole allocation request in the port binding to Neutron.
 * Supporting separate proximity policy for the granular resource request groups created from the Neutron port's resource_request.
 Nova will use the policy defined in the flavor extra_spec for the whole request as today such policy